etcd-io/etcd/Documentation/v2/admin_guide.md

 * Stop the member process.
 * Copy the data directory of the now-idle member to the new machine.
-* Update the peer URLs for the replaced member to reflect the new machine according to the [runtime reconfiguration instructions][update-member].
+* Update the peer URLs for the replaced member to reflect the new machine according to the [runtime reconfiguration instructions][update-a-member].
 * Start etcd on the new machine, using the same configuration and the copy of the data directory.

 This example will walk you through the process of migrating the infra1 member to a new machine: